BorhnN/forty-jekyll-theme/coming.md

 ---
 title: What We Are...
-layout: family
+layout: coming
-description: 'Learn about us'
+description: 'Know about us'
 image: assets/images/pic12.jpg
 nav-menu: false

 ---

-<!DOCTYPE html>
 <html lang="en">
 <head>
 	<title>What We Are</title>